stonemjs/docs/src/docs/essentials/error-handler.md

 ## Dimension-specific Behavior

-Stone.js separates error handling concerns between the **initialization** and **integration** dimensions — each with its own context shape and return expectations.
+Stone.js separates error handling concerns between the **initialization** and **integration** dimensions, each with its own context shape and return expectations.

 ::: tabs#dimensions
 @tab:active Initialization
 ### Initialization Dimension

-This is where most error handling occurs — at runtime, while processing requests, executing services, or running handlers.
+This is where most error handling occurs, at runtime, while processing requests, executing services, or running handlers.
 Here, the error handler receives:

 - The `error`: any thrown object (ideally a subclass of `Error`)
 - The `context`: always an `IncomingEvent`

 You can return:

-- `undefined` — if you just want to log or swallow the error
+- `undefined`, if you just want to log or swallow the error
-- A plain object — to be auto-wrapped as a response
+- A plain object, to be auto-wrapped as a response
-- An `OutgoingResponse` — if you want full control over status code, headers, etc.
+- An `OutgoingResponse`, if you want full control over status code, headers, etc.

 Example: